Hamdiovish/godot-admob/README.md

 - Recompile the android export template following the [official instructions](http://docs.godotengine.org/en/3.1/reference/compiling_for_android.html#compiling-export-templates).

 #### Using precompiled templates (Second Option)
 If you don't want or can't build the template by yourself, you can find a precompiled template with this module [here](https://github.com/kloder-games/godot-admob/tree/3.1.X/templates/android).
-Go to the release tab and download the zip file.

 #### Export configuration
 - In your project goto Export > Target > Android: